hashicorp/vagrant/docs/getting-started/boxes.md

 ---
 # Boxes

-After project initialization, the next step is always to setup the _base box_.
-Vagrant doesn't create a virtual machine _completely_ from scratch.
-Instead, it imports a base VM, and builds off of that.
-This simplifies things greatly for both the Vagrant developers and for the Vagrant users, since they don't have to spend time specifying tedious details such as memory size, hard disk size, network controllers, etc.
+After project initialization, the first step is always to specify the _base box_ in the Vagrantfile.
+Vagrant doesn't create a virtual machine instance _completely_ from scratch.
+Instead, it imports a base image for a VM and builds off of that.
+This simplifes things greatly for Vagrant users since they don't have to spend time specifying tedious details such as memory capacity, hard disk capacity, network controllers, etc, and also allows customizable bases to build projects from.

 The bases that Vagrant builds off are packaged as "boxes," which are basically tar packages in a specific format for Vagrant use.
 Anybody can create a box, and packaging will be covered specifically in the [packaging](/docs/getting-started/packaging.html) section.

-## Getting the Getting Started Box
+## Getting a Base Box

-We've already packaged a basic box which contains Apache2, Passenger, and SQLite.
-While provisioning will be covered in the getting started guide, we didn't want to burden you with downloading all the cookbooks for all the servers, so we'll instead cover a more simple case, although the rails box was created completely with Vagrant provisioning.
+We've already packaged a base box which has a bare bones installation of Ubuntu Lucid (10.04) 32-bit.
+Note that if you already downloaded this box from the [overview page](/docs/getting-started/index.html) you do not have to download it again.

 Vagrant supports adding boxes from both the local filesystem and an HTTP URL.
 Begin running the following command so it can begin downloading while box installation is covered in more detail:

 {% highlight bash %}
-$ vagrant box add getting_started http://files.vagrantup.com/getting_started.box
+$ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
 {% endhighlight %}

-Installed boxes reside in ~/.vagrant/boxes, and they are global to the current vagrant installation.
-This means that once the rails box has been added, it can be used by multiple projects at the same time.
+Installed boxes reside in `~/.vagrant/boxes`, and they are global to the current vagrant installation.
+This means that once the lucid32 box has been added, it can be used by multiple projects at the same time.
 Each project uses the box as a _base_ only, so once the project VM is created, modifications can be made without affecting other projects which may use the same box.

-Note that the box is given its own name, in this case "getting_started."
+Note that the box is given its own name, in this case "lucid32."
 This name is used throughout Vagrant to reference that box from this point forward.
 The URL is only used when adding, but never again.
 And the filename of the box means nothing to the logical name given.
 It is simply a coincidence that